ucsd-ml-arts/ml-art-final-will-stock-final/README.md

 ## Abstract Proposal

-For my final project, I want to continue my original proposal for my generated visual.
-I want to use images scraped from the nike.com to generate images of nike shoes, then create posters for a fictional nike campaign in which new shoe designs are created by machine learning.
+For my final project, I continued my original proposal for my generated visual.
+I want to use images scraped from nike.com to generate images of Nike shoes, then create posters for a fictional Nike campaign in which new shoe designs are created by machine learning.
+I wanted these posters to emulate print Nike ads from the 1980s and 90s, which I find very visually appealing.

 ## Project Report

-Upload your project report (4 pages) as a pdf with your repository, following this template: [google docs](https://drive.google.com/open?id=1mgIxwX1VseLyeM9uPSv5GJQgRWNFqtBZ0GKE9d4Qxww).
+report.pdf

 ## Model/Data

-Briefly describe the files that are included with your repository:
-- trained models
-- training data (or link to training data)
+nike 224_2 - Training dataset
+ImageGeneratorDCGAN-old - GAN for image generation

 ## Code